-Eligible fields of Study: Standard liberal arts curriculum and other selected fields, with priority given to agriculture, business*, computer science, education, environmental studies, journalism, political science, public administration, and related fields.
-If a proposed field of study is not among the priority fields, the applicant should give special attention to explaining how this course of study would support the goals of the program.
-Support is not available for professional degree programs such as medicine (M.D.), masters in business administration (MBA)*, or law (J.D.). *Business study is supported at the undergraduate level only.
+Eligible Fields of Study: Priority areas of study include agriculture, business, communication/journalism, education, environmental studies, gender studies, NGO management, political science, public administration, public health, STEM fields (science, technology, engineering, mathematics), and other related fields.
+If a desired field of study is not among the priorities, the applicant should give special attention to explaining how this course of study would support the goals of the scholarship program.
+Support is not available for professional degrees such as architecture, law, and medicine.

-Up to four (4) scholarships will be available for studies to begin in August 2014.
+Four (4) Scholarships will be available for studies to begin in August 2015.

-Selection: Selection will be made by a U.S.-based academic review committee that may include Pacific Islands and other specialists from the East-West Center, the University of Hawai‘i, a representative of the Bureau of Educational and Cultural Affairs and a Pacific Islands student representative.
+Selection: Selection will be made by a U.S.-based academic review committee that may include Pacific Islands and other specialists from the East-West Center and University of Hawai‘i system, a representative of the Bureau of Educational and Cultural Affairs, and a Pacific Islands student representative.

 - Because an objective of the program is to provide an educational exchange experience to those not previously afforded such an opportunity, preference will usually be given to candidates who have not had recent extensive experience in the United States.
 Preference may also be given to candidates who have not had extensive opportunities for study at educational institutions outside the Pacific Islands region (i.e., outside the countries listed in paragraph one above).

-All application documents contained in the application packet may be found at the links below (INFORMATION AND FORMS).
+All application documents contained in the application packet may be found at: www.eastwestcenter.org/ussp.
 Application packets may also be obtained from U.S. embassies or consulates located in Suva, Fiji; Auckland or Wellington, New Zealand; Port Moresby, Papua New Guinea; Apia, Samoa; or from the Award Services Office at the East-West Center, 1601 East-West Road, Honolulu, Hawaii 96848-1601.
 Further inquiries: Telephone (808) 944-7735; Fax: (808) 944-7730, Email: USSP@EastWestCenter.org.
-All inquiries should reference the 2013 United States–South Pacific (USSP) Scholarship Program competition.
+All inquiries should reference the 2014 United States–South Pacific (USSP) Scholarship Program competition.

-The application deadline is February 1, 2014 for awards beginning in early August 2014.
-Awards are expected to be announced on the Internet site provided above by April 1, 2014.
+The application deadline is February 2, 2015 for awards beginning in early August 2015.
+Awards are expected to be announced on the East-West Center website www.eastwestcenter.org/ussp by April 1, 2015.